 Jamie Belsito has been fighting for progressive policies on issues from women’s rights to increased educational opportunities to immigration reform and has been a consistent voice for the underrepresented her entire career.
-She has been a leader for our district and will continue working to ensure that our families and communities are once again prioritized.
+She has been a leader for Massachusetts’ 6th Congressional District and will continue working to ensure that our families and communities are once again prioritized.

 Here is her story.